How do I switch to a different day's puzzle?

 What words are permitted?

-The rules are similar to those in most word games, except that each word must be at least four letters in length, and any word made by adding "S" to the end of another word is not permitted.
+The rules are similar to those in most word games, except that each word must be at least four letters in length (or five letters in a 7-by-many puzzle), and any word made by adding "S" to the end of another word is not permitted.
 Here are the rules in more detail.

 What words can't you use?